-In the 1830s, the first cross cut Gigot or leg o’ mutton sleeves appeared.
-The previous shoulder fullness dropped toward the elbow and sleeves became enormous.
-The waist resumed its natural position while necklines became very wide and bodice lines took on a highly distinctive V-shape.
-Ankle length skirts became quite full and needed several petticoats beneath for support.
-This produced the 19th century’s first version of an hourglass silhouette.
+In the 1830s, the first cross-cut Gigot, or Leg O’ Mutton, sleeves appeared.
+The previous shoulder fullness dropped toward the elbow, and sleeves became enormous.
+The waist resumed its natural position, while necklines became very wide.
+Bodice lines took on a distinctive V-shape.
+Ankle-length skirts became quite full and needed several petticoats underneath for support.
+This produced the 19th-century’s first version of an hourglass silhouette.

-As so often happens, when one fashion change happens, the rationale for another is created.
-The very full sleeves that were the rage created the need for alternative outerwear.
-It was difficult to force these large sleeves into coats and so cloaks were worn.
-Short capes with longer front ends called pelerines become quite popular as did chemisettes (under bodices of net or lace) for low-necked gowns.
-The focus was clearly on femininity.
+As often happens, when one fashion change occurs, the need for another is created.
+The very full sleeves that were in vogue demanded alternative outerwear.
+It was difficult to force these large sleeves into coats, so cloaks were worn.
+Short capes with longer front ends, called pelerines, become quite popular, as did chemisettes (under-bodices of net or lace) for low-necked gowns.
+The focus was on femininity.
 Aprons were popular accessories.

 Written by The Vintage Fashion Guild